Water Main Break Advisory

-Why Children with Congenital Heart Disease Need Neurodevelopmental Follow Up
+Children with CHD Need Neurodevelopmental Follow Up (VIDEO)

 While the number of children living with congenital heart disease (CHD) is increasing, research shows these children have a greater risk for developmental disorders and delays.